brandlewco/blumberg-law/content/pages/index.md

     subtitle: ''
     text: >
       Please do not include any confidential or sensitive information in a contact form, text message, or voicemail.
-The contact form sends information by non-encrypted email, which is not secure.
+This contact form sends information by non-encrypted email, which is not secure.
 Submitting a contact form, sending a text message, making a phone call, or leaving a voicemail does not create an attorney-client relationship.